eriksank/nacl-cli/README.md

 `Salty` forcibly harasses the user into installing `nodejs` and `npm`.
 Javascript is definitely a commendable scripting language, but why does the user have to deal with painstakingly installing javascript infrastructure?
 Furthermore, `nodejs` is a whopping 14 MB of code, just to produce a "hello world" example.
 Hence, `nodejs` is barely or even not suitable for distributing programs to the end user.

 `pdp` suffers from the same problem.
-Why harrass the user with installing the entire python programming language platform, possible in its two incompatible versions (2.7 and 3.5)?
+Why harass the user with installing the entire python programming language platform, possible in its two incompatible versions (2.7 and 3.5)?
 Does the user really have to know and consider that half of the python world refuses to upgrade to version 3.5?
 The user is not trying to join the fragmented python world.
-He just wants a program!
+He just wants a program.

-Therefore, say no to program platformization!
+Therefore, say no to program platformization.

 The user does not need to know that I have programmed the tool in lua.
 He can just download the executable and be done with it.